Sorabh Pant: Career

-In July 2011, when Wayne Brady toured India, Pant was his opening act.
+In July 2011, when American comedian Wayne Brady toured India, Pant was his opening act.

 In November 2011, Pant opened for American actor and comedian Rob Schneider on his India tour.

-Pant released his debut novel The Wednesday Soul in December 2011.
+Pant released his debut novel, The Wednesday Soul, in December 2011.

 Pant on Fire

-Pant on Fire is Sorabh Pant's first comedy special, and was staged in more than 10 cities in India, Dhaka, and Dubai.
+Pant on Fire is Pant's first comedy special, and was staged in more than ten cities in India, Dhaka, and Dubai.
 The tour reached North America in November 2012.

 Traveling Pants

 Traveling Pants is a comedy special which takes on cultures and people in India and around the world.
-In July 2012, it became the second show by an Indian comedian to be showcased at the coveted Comedy Store, Mumbai.
+In July 2012, it became the second show by an Indian comedian to be showcased at the Comedy Store, Mumbai.